Our Campaign Wins

 - A change in Scots law on who has the right to have a case heard in court

-- The 2009 Scottish Climate Act – the best piece of climate change legislation in the industrialised world
+- The 2009 Scottish Climate Act – at the time the best piece of climate change legislation in the industrialised world

-- Scottish Government backing for no nuclear power stations or GM crops in Scotland
+- Securing Scottish Government backing for no nuclear power stations or GM crops in Scotland

 - Stopping plans for a super-quarry on the Isle of Harris from going ahead